anirudhsom/CAPP-Dataset/Generated_Paraphrases/README.md

     - gpt-3.5-turbo-1106
     - Vicuna-13b

-  - instruction_type = Whether instruction was included in the prompt or not.
+  - "instruction_type": Whether instruction was included in the prompt or not.

     Options:
     - No-Instruction
     - With-Instruction

-  - selection_order = How demonstrations were selected and ordered.
+  - "selection_order": How demonstrations were selected and ordered.

     Options:
     - MSD (Most Similar examples arranged in Descending order)